barryclark/jekyll-now/_posts/2017-4-23-dmarc reporting.md

 ![sending sources which failed SPF and DKIM]({{site.baseurl}}/images/2017-04-23 dmarc reporting/fail.jpeg)

 Look at all these sources trying to send on behalf of me - not ideal!
-Perhaps people are trying to spoof my domain to run a phishing campaign involving clothes at ASDA?!?)
+Perhaps people are trying to spoof my domain to run a phishing campaign involving clothes at ASDA?!?

 ![Google search results for 'George Sale']({{site.baseurl}}/images/2017-04-23 dmarc reporting/asda.jpeg) *Damnit - I might be out-competed for my name on Google!*

-Luckily, all these attempts weren't even delivered to recipients as I've set my DMARC policy to 'p=block'.
+Luckily, all these attempts weren't even delivered to recipients as I've set my DMARC policy to '*p=block*'.
 Without DMARC, they'd be delivered!

 So - in short - if you still haven't implemented it, get DMARC up and running - and use the excellent [Postmark DMARC tool](http://dmarc.postmarkapp.com).